jefish003/NetworkInference/README.md

 Documentation:
 (Note: there are numerous planned functionalities which are not active yet, but I have begun working on them, please ignore these).

-Generating synthetic data on a network
-Currently you must supply the (dense) adjacency matrix of a network to generate synthetic data.
+Generating synthetic data on a network and then estimating its network structure Currently you must supply the (dense) adjacency matrix of a network to generate synthetic data.
 There are several types of data currently available:
 -Gaussian stochastic process-
 Example code: